-- 1. number of claims filed, disposed, and pending; - 2. cumulative paid and reported indemnity; - 3. expense-to-indemnity ratio; - 4. dates of coverage block; - 5. details of all products liability coverage (or premises/ operations liability coverage, if applicable) provided by the insurer or reinsurer within the coverage block including - a) policy term; - b) attachment point relative to the first dollar of loss; - c) aggregate (or per occurrence) limit of liability; - d) participation percentage or percentage share in the layer of liability; - e) expense treatment under the policy; - f) asbestos exclusions; - g) erosion of limits by non-asbestos products claims; and - h) (for reinsurers only) ceding company's policy information, i.e., (5a) through (5g) for the ceding company's policy. - 6. details of negotiated settlement agreements; and - 7. details of pending coverage disputes.
+- 1) number of claims filed, disposed and pending,

+- 2) cumulative paid and reported indemnity,

+- 3) expense-to-indemnity ratio,

+- 4) dates of coverage block,

+- details of all products liability coverage provided by the insurer or reinsurer within the coverage block including

+- a) policy term,

+- b) attachment point relative to the first dollar of loss,

+- c) aggregate limit of liability,

+- d) participation percentage or percentage share in the layer of liability,

+- e) expense treatment under the policy,

+- f) asbestos exclusions,

+- g) erosion of limits by non-asbestos products claims, and

+- h) (for reinsurers only) ceding company's policy information, i.e., (5a)-(5g) for the ceding company's policy.

+- 6) details of negotiated settlement agreements, and

+- 7) details of pending coverage disputes.